 Dr. Davis is a disaster expert.
-Her longitudinal study and book on “Hurricane Katrina Mississippi Black Women Survivors Resilience and Recovery” will be released in 2021.
+Her longitudinal study and book on “Hurricane Katrina Mississippi Black Women Survivors Resilience and Recovery” was released in 2021.
 She received the American Counseling Association ‘Blue Ribbon’ award for her work.

 Dr. Davis’ 15-year career coaching practice, “TheJobDoctor” has provided students and clients with guidance to follow their talent, passion, and dreams so that they can make their impact on the world for the good of all humankind.
 Dr. Davis’ TV show, ‘TheJobDoctor’, aired in Boston.
 She is a Nationally Certified Counselor.
 She received the ‘New Members Award’ from the Connecticut Counseling Association.